gate-sso/gate/README.md

 You can then put the clientId and clientSecret in the appropriate variables in `.env`

 ### Creating self signed x509 certificate for datadog SAML setup
-> **NOTE** We will be automating the integration for SAML Service Providers through rake task/UI.

 Please run the following commands to generate certificate and key.
 You need to have openssl installed on your local System.
 ```
 openssl genrsa -des3 -passout pass:x -out /tmp/server.pass.key 2048 && \